deepakcdo/JetFuelExecute/README.md

             System.out.println("Now waiting for client calls");
 ```

 When you publish a function on the bus you also need to tell it how to process the function call.
-This is done easily by extending AbstractFunctionExecutor and passing it as a parameter to the publishFunction method
+This is done easily by extending AbstractFunctionExecutor and passing it as a parameter to the publishFunction method.

 ```java
     static class AbleToVoteExecutor extends AbstractFunctionExecutor {